Series of recent DOJ cases show foreign operatives plotting assassinations in U.S.

 It seems especially brazen for a U.S. ally to take such a step.
 But during the Cold War, some American allies did exactly that.

 One of them was Chile's Gen. Augusto Pinochet.
-In 1976, Chilean intelligence operatives killed a former ambassador, Orlando Letelier, and his American colleague, Ronni Moffit, in a car bombing in Washington, D.C.
+In 1976, Chilean intelligence operatives killed a former ambassador, Orlando Letelier, and his American colleague, Ronni Moffitt, in a car bombing in Washington, D.C.

 "When a bomb goes off in a car in the rush hour on Sheridan Circle, on Mass Ave., in the middle of Embassy Row and shatters the windows for a block around, that's a big deal in Washington," said Michael Glennon, a law professor at Tufts University.